fer-gamboa/resume/content/home/about.md

 Besides that, I am a computer hardware enthusiast, and keep myself informed in different trends and products available on the market.
 I consider it an important aspect, and enjoy assembling my own computers from scratch.

-I am currently finishing the final project for the _Bachelor in Game Design and Development_ at Universidad Nacional del Litoral (Santa Fe, Argentina).
-My ETA for graduation is the first semester of 2020.
-In 2019 I relocated and now I'm based in Melbourne, Australia, and I am currently interested in any internship or junior position in the videogames development industry.
+All of that prompted me to study the _Bachelor in Game Design and Development_ at Universidad Nacional del Litoral (Santa Fe, Argentina).
+In 2019 I relocated to Melbourne, Australia, and in 2020 I started my own indie game studio, [_Prowess Games_](https://www.prowessgames.net), focusing in mobile games around the genres of arcade and incremental.